 What animals would Santa see at the North Pole?
 I ask.

 “Well,” she begins, “there are polar bears, and seals, and ...”

-Perhaps not for long, I think.
+Perhaps not for long.
 The polar bears eat the seals that eat the fish that eat the plankton, and the plankton are dying – 73 percent down since 1960.
-Half the plankton – much of the world’s animal mass – have disappeared since the Simpsons’ first episode.
-Maybe it’s because the oceans are growing warmer, maybe because they are getting more acidic, maybe it's the plastic and chemicals we've poured into them in my short lifetime.
+Half the plankton have disappeared since the Simpsons’ first episode.
+Maybe it’s because the oceans are growing warmer, maybe because they are getting more acid, maybe it's the plastic and chemicals we've poured into the oceans in my short lifetime.
 We just don't know.

 Fireflies, I explained, are little bugs back where Papa grew up in America, and they light up the night ...

 Except not any more.
 They flickered yellow-green across the grass in my Missouri hometown – you could find your way in the dark by their light.
 I went back there last year and the nights were black – only a few flickers, and then deep in the Ozark woods.